-6.5.3.2 Alternative 2 - Monitor directed scallop fishing in the NGOM by expanding the Scallop Industry Funded Observer program, use a portion of the NGOM TAC to off-set monitoring costs neutral to the vessels, i.e. they would have additional pounds available to harvest and the revenue from this harvest would be equivalent to the rates paid to observers.
+6.5.3.2 Alternative 2 - Monitor directed scallop fishing in the NGOM by expanding the Scallop Industry Funded Observer program, using a portion of the NGOM TAC to off-set monitoring costs (Preferred Alternative)

+Alternative 2 would add an observer call-in requirement and would then create a set-aside mechanism to offset program costs to vessels.
+The intention of the set-aside is that carrying an observer would be costneutral to the vessels, i.e. they would have additional pounds available to harvest and the revenue from this harvest would be equivalent to the rates paid to observers.
 While there are other logistical costs to the program, including the need to comply with the call-in requirement, preparing the vessel to carry an observer in addition to the crew, etc., effects on fishing practices such as choice of fishing location are not expected to result from implementation of an IFM program in the NGOM.
 Therefore, no impacts to EFH are expected to result from this alternative.